In Therapy

 What happens in the room...

-Understanding how your underlying feelings, fantasies, defense mechanisms, and motivations may be preventing you from getting unstuck and truly connecting in your relationships.
+From there, we dig deeper into your recent and not-so-recent history to unearth old patterns and ways of coping that are no longer working for you.
+We'll also explore how your underlying feelings, fantasies, defense mechanisms, and motivations may be preventing you from getting unstuck and truly connecting in your relationships.

-Individual Therapy
+Individual

 From the moment we're born, we're affected by what goes on around us.
 In infancy, our primary caregiver is our world, and we rely on them to meet our needs.
 These earliest experiences shape us, and we develop both helpful and counterproductive ways of coping with life.
 Talk therapy can help you understand how your formative years continue to inform your present-day relationships and patterns.
 We'll also explore what might be getting in the way of developing self-compassion and self-acceptance.